larspli/FirstPrinciplesOfMath/README.md

 <!-- ROADMAP -->
 ## Roadmap
+My personal target is to make a collection of (free) books covering the topics up to pre-calculus level.
 - Any feedback on the books content is always welcome
 - Polishing the English version.
 I have read my fair share of English books on math but have never lived in an English-speaking country.
 I really hope the English version is already at an acceptable level language-wise but it would be great if someone could wash out potential hints of Norwegian in the text.
+- Translating the book into other languages